LNS2+RL: Combining Multi-Agent Reinforcement Learning with Large Neighborhood Search in Multi-Agent Path Finding: Abstract

 \section{Abstract}

 Multi-Agent Path Finding (MAPF) is a critical component of logistics and warehouse management, which focuses on planning collision-free paths for a team of robots in a known environment.
-Recent work introduced a novel MAPF approach, LNS2, which proposed to repair a quickly-obtainable set of infeasible paths via iterative re-planning, by relying on a fast, yet lower-quality, priority-based planner.
-At the same time, there has been a recent push for Multi-Agent Reinforcement Learning (MARL) based MAPF algorithms, which let agents learn decentralized policies that exhibit improved cooperation over such priority planning, although inevitably remaining slower.
+Recent work introduced a novel MAPF approach, LNS2, which proposed to repair a quickly obtained set of infeasible paths via iterative replanning, by relying on a fast, yet lower-quality, prioritized planning (PP) algorithm.
+At the same time, there has been a recent push for Multi-Agent Reinforcement Learning (MARL) based MAPF algorithms, which exhibit improved cooperation over such PP algorithms, although inevitably remaining slower.
 In this paper, we introduce a new MAPF algorithm, LNS2+RL, which combines the distinct yet complementary characteristics of LNS2 and MARL to effectively balance their individual limitations and get the best from both worlds.
-During early iterations, LNS2+RL relies on MARL for low-level re-planning, which we show eliminates collisions much more than a priority-based planner.
-There, our MARL-based planner allows agents to reason about past and future/predicted information to gradually learn cooperative decision-making through a finely designed curriculum learning.
-At later stages of planning, LNS2+RL adaptively switches to priority-based planning to quickly resolve the remaining collisions, naturally trading-off solution quality and computational efficiency.
-Our comprehensive experiments on challenging tasks across various team sizes, world sizes, and map structures consistently demonstrate the superior performance of LNS2+RL compared to many MAPF algorithms, including LNS2, LaCAM, and EECBS.
-In maps with complex structures, the advantages of LNS2+RL are particularly pronounced, with LNS2+RL achieving a success rate of over 50\% in nearly half of the tested tasks, while that of LaCAM and EECBS falls to 0\%.
-We finally experimentally validate our algorithm in a hybrid simulation of a warehouse mockup involving a team of 100 (real-world and simulated) robots.
+During early iterations, LNS2+RL relies on MARL for low-level replanning, which we show eliminates collisions much more than a PP algorithm.
+There, our MARL-based planner allows agents to reason about past and future information to gradually learn cooperative decision-making through a finely designed curriculum learning.
+At later stages of planning, LNS2+RL adaptively switches to PP algorithm to quickly resolve the remaining collisions, naturally trading off solution quality (number of collisions in the solution) and computational efficiency.
+Our comprehensive experiments on high-agent-density tasks across various team sizes, world sizes, and map structures consistently demonstrate the superior performance of LNS2+RL compared to many MAPF algorithms, including LNS2, LaCAM, EECBS, and SCRIMP.
+In maps with complex structures, the advantages of LNS2+RL are particularly pronounced, with LNS2+RL achieving a success rate of over 50\% in nearly half of the tested tasks, while that of LaCAM, EECBS and SCRIMP falls to 0\%.